 For this program, rural and/or underserved areas are identified by 2 sources:

-1. Clinical where rotation site is located in a state that has a projected shortage of primary care providers in 2025, using the National Center for Health Workforce Analysis (NCHWA) shortage projections for primary care shortage for fiscal year 2025.
+1. Clinical rotation site is located in a state that has a projected shortage of primary care providers in 2025, using the National Center for Health Workforce Analysis (NCHWA) shortage projections for primary care shortage for fiscal year 2025.

 2. Clinical rotation site is located in an area considered rural as determined by the Federal Office of Rural Health Policy (FORHP).
 Applicants can use the Rural Health Grants Eligibility Analyzer to determine whether a county or specific address is designated as rural for this funding opportunity.